jice-nospam/yendor.ts/README.md

 Yendor.ts is a [TypeScript](http://www.typescriptlang.org) API for roguelike developers.
 It provides a true color console, a robust random number generator, a field of view toolkit, and other utilities frequently used in roguelikes.

-It comes with a simple generic roguelike game to extend.
+It comes with a simple generic roguelike game to extend and a benchmark showcasing some features.

 # Features